yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     > **Note**: While this a live production environment, there would need to be some additional steps to clean up Region 1 and to configure DNS, Sites and Services, Subnets, etc. Please refer to documentation on running Active Directory Virtualized or in Azure for details.
 ADDC should be demoted gracefully, and if required, a new DC can be added to the ADAVSet and data disk attached for F:\\.

 10. Open the settings for VNET2 in the Azure portal.
-Under DNS servers, add the two new domain controller IP addresses and click **Save**
+Under DNS servers, remove the exiting custom DNS entry and add the two new domain controller IP addresses and click **Save**

     ![A screen that shows setting the IP addresses for the two new DNS servers on the virtual network.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image70.png "DNS servers")

 ### Summary

-In this exercise, you will deploy Windows Server Active Directory configured for resiliency using Azure Managed Disks and Availability Sets in the primary and the failover region.
+In this exercise, you deployed Windows Server Active Directory and configured for resiliency using Azure Managed Disks and Availability Sets in the primary and the failover region.

 ## Exercise 3: Build web tier and SQL for resiliency